jchausse/fp-jekyll/_posts/2015-05-17-in-defense-of-the-ux-specialist.md

 I was recently pilloried on Twitter by a Well-Respected UX Personality for asserting that there is a place on development teams for user experience specialists.

-In a particularly ugly bit of this exchange, I was even accused of not understanding basic logic, because while I agreed with him that specialists aren’t always the best person to take on a task in their area of specialization (because not all specialists are highly skilled at their specialty), they usually are.
+In a particularly ugly bit of this exchange, I was even accused by my adversary of not understanding basic logic — because while I agreed with him that specialists aren’t *always* the best person to take on a task in their area of specialization (because not all specialists are highly skilled at their specialty), they *usually* are.

 If you tell me that not all dogs have four legs, and I say that dogs usually have four legs, I’m not misunderstanding basic logic — I’m differentiating between the words “all” and “usually”.
 Not understanding *that* distinction is a sign of not understanding basic logic.